Should I Stage My Home?

 - The top rooms to stage in order to attract more buyers are the living room, master bedroom, kitchen, and dining room.

 There are many decisions that need to be made when selling a home.
 Some sellers will need to decide whether to sell their home empty or staged.
 We look at all factors to help our sellers make the best decision.
 We also work together with San Diego’s top staging company.
 They provide excellent service and have the best prices in all of Southern California.
 If you have questions about staging or selling your home, don’t hesitate to reach out to us today.

-Brought you San Diego Real Estate Agent and Real Estate Broker, Glen Henderson.
-Glen has been a San Diego Realtor for 15 years and has been involved in over 1,000 home sales throughout San Diego County.
+Brought to you by San Diego Real Estate Agent and Real Estate Broker, Glen Henderson.
+Glen has been a San Diego Realtor for over 16 years and has been involved in over 1,000 home sales throughout San Diego County.
 Contact him today with any questions at 619-500-3222 or visit Premier Homes at www.MyPremierHomes.com